huaweicloud/terraform-provider-huaweicloud/docs/index.md

 * `profile` - (Optional) The profile name as set in the shared config file.
 If omitted, the `HW_PROFILE` environment variable is used.
 Defaults to the `current` profile in the shared config file.

+* `assume_role` - (Optional) Configuration block for an assumed role.
+See below.
+Only one assume_role block may be in the configuration.

 * `project_name` - (Optional) The Name of the project to login with.
 If omitted, the `HW_PROJECT_NAME` environment variable or `region` is used.